MaastrichtU-IDS/d2s-docs/website/docs/guide-preprocessing.md

 title: Preprocess input files
 ---

-We recommend you to define Bash commands to preprocess your data (convert to CSV, add column header, split) in the download.sh script of the dataset.
-See the example for COHD clinical converted from TSV to CSV.
+Data files sometimes requires preprocessing  (convert to CSV, add column header, split), Python can be quite slow for some tasks, so Bash can be a good solution.

 ## Convert TSV to CSV